Fumohouse/godot-luau-script/docs/src/usage/core-scripts-vms-permissions.md

 The specific permission levels are listed [here](./class-registration.md).
 As noted above, only a core script can declare its own permissions.

-Certain APIs receive special permissions, with `INTERNAL` being the default.
+Certain APIs receive special permissions.
+The defaults are as follows:

+1. `RefCounted` and `Node` classes are in `BASE`.
+2. All editor-specific classes are in `BASE`.
+3. All other classes are `INTERNAL`.

+All deviations from the default permissions are recorded in `bindgen/class_settings.toml`.

-Permissions are set on the thread level, and are inherited to child threads.
+Permissions are set on the thread level and are inherited to child threads.
 If a thread ever tries to execute a method or other code of a permission level it does not have, it will cause an error.

-Note that only methods which are registered to Godot are executed on their script's thread.
+Note that only methods that are registered to Godot are executed on their script's thread.
 If any non-registered methods use protected APIs, classes with Godot-registered methods that use them must declare the necessary permissions.

-A comprehensive list of the permissions assigned to every Object class and method can be seen at `bindgen/class_settings.toml`.